 The law sets out how the Annual Canvass has to be done.
 The Council has to:

-At the beginning of August 2018, the Council sent a form to every household in the Borough.
+At the beginning of August, the Council sends a form to every household in the Borough.
 It is called a Household Enquiry Form (HEF).

 You are legally required to provide the requested information, even if nothing has changed.

 Any adult in the household can respond to the HEF.
 The letter explains how you can respond to the HEF, or you can use the advice below.

 If all the details on the form are correct, please confirm this using ONE of the following options:

 * Please note: you will need the security codes at the bottom of your letter.